bradwindy/OneRoom/app/README.md

-# RoomEase React Application
+# OneRoom React Application

 ## About

-A room booking system for the University of Otago's Business School.
+A room booking system originally created for the University of Otago's Business School.

 ## Authors
 - Akash Mokashi